slatedocs/slate/source/index.html.md

 ### Go through KYC

-In Venmo there is some level of KYC, since this is a toy example we won't be including any formal KYC process.
+In Venmo there is some level of KYC, since this is a toy example you won't be including any formal KYC process.
 By default every user will be marked as verified.
 In real life, you probably want to collect user data like SSN, driver's license, passport, proof of residence, etc.